wyattscarpenter/gyatt/readme.md

 * I would like a feature that's like git-add-regex or git-add-where, which stages lines if they match a regex or contain a hunk.
 Something like https://stackoverflow.com/a/63593719 except I can't install diffrep and naively trying to use regular grep instead does not seem to work.

-* I would like a feature that gets rid of annoying accidental whitespace changes that don't matter, such as to pretty up PRs.
+* I would like a feature that gets rid of annoying accidental whitespace changes that don't matter.
+For example, this often can add undesired "noise" to PRs.
 One solution for that would be, say, git-revert-commit-whitespace, which I tried to get chatgpt to write for me one fine sunny morn but do not have a successful version of.
+Possible further resource (an option to the default merge strategy): https://git-scm.com/book/en/v2/Git-Tools-Advanced-Merging.html#_ignoring_whitespace

 ## brief and irrelevant history